 Security software can secure equipment at a lower cost, yet most people polled said they don’t utilise it.
 Only about a quarter of people utilise ID tagging as a safety measure, and fewer than a fifth employ remote locking.

 Whereas security marking of large machinery under the CESAR Scheme may be frequent, the poll found that 86% of respondents had never been compelled to have security software on site.

 Despite the fact that technological advancements are reducing the number of workers needed on site and increasing project efficiency, Topcon GB’s technical support manager Peter Roberts said: “It is critical that the industry adapt in order to protect equipment against theft as well.”
 Locking up equipment at night is no longer a clever enough method to fight this issue.”

-Kevin Howells, managing director at security marking experts Datatag, added: “With less than a quarter of respondents using any form of security marking it’s clear there is a big job for the industry to make the use of this technology standard practice, and complement the use of security software, to further deter thieves.
+Kevin Howells, managing director at security marking experts Datatag, added: “With less than a quarter of respondents using any form of security marking it’s clear there is a big job for the industry to make the use of this technology standard practise, and complement the use of security software, to further deter thieves.

 Security marking and tagging large-scale plant and machinery on site through the CESAR Scheme has shown to reduce thefts and disrupt the black market for the sale of stolen equipment.
 Significantly.”
 It’s time to implement the same technology for smaller pieces of equipment since, as the study results demonstrate, it’s costing the industry important time and money.”